Isn’t health beautiful? Why yes, it is.

 What you need to know about this here hummus: It’s:

 Full of vitamins and minerals.

-Perfect with pita, veggies or as a spread.
+& Perfect with pita or veggies or as a spread.

 It’s also very simple to make.
 Once you have a roasted beet it’s a matter of throwing everything into a food processor or blender and whisking away.
 It also keeps for about a week in the fridge, making it the perfect weekday lunch solution or take-along snack.